-Failure to fill out the form will be punishable by a fine of up to €2,500 or up to six months in prison.
+Not filling out the form - or failing to provide accurate information - is punishable by a fine of up to €2,500 or a maximum of six months' imprisonment.